AadamZ5/expirable-item/README.md

 ## Inspiration

 This package was really created to just help focus on a functionality idea I had instead of making it a non-removable part of a larger project.
 This idea seemed generic enough to be usable elsewhere.

+It's important to note that this library doesn't offer a bunch of over complicated features.
+You could probably make the exact same thing in little time, or even argue that this library isn't necessary.
+I wouldn't disagree, but I would argue that it is convenient to have.
+I didn't have anything that specifically fit my needs, so I made this and decided to make it a small package.